 Licensees are required to adopt the FLA Workplace Code of Conduct and to comply with FLA requirements.

-Additionally, Air Force merchandise may not include goods listed on the Department of Labor's List of Goods Produced by Child Labor or Forced Labor.
+Additionally, Air Force and Space Force merchandise may not include goods listed on the Department of Labor's List of Goods Produced by Child Labor or Forced Labor.

-Q: Where can I buy licensed Air Force-branded goods?
+Q: Where can I buy licensed Air Force & Space Force-branded goods?

 A: View our list of approved licensees by clicking here.

-Q: Who is responsible for the protection of the USAF name?
+Q: Who is responsible for the protection of the USAF and USSF names?

-A: SAF/PA is charged by the Secretary of the Air Force with the responsibility of ensuring that the Air Force name and trademarks are used properly.
-This duty is fulfilled through the Air Force Branding and Trademark Licensing Program ("Licensing Program").
+A: SAF/PA is charged by the Secretary of the Air Force with the responsibility of ensuring that the Air Force and Space Force names and trademarks are used properly.
+This duty is fulfilled through the Air Force Intellectual Property Management Program ("Licensing Program").

 Q: Who needs a license?

-A: Any person, business, or organization interested in using the Air Force name or trademarks for any purpose must secure the prior approval through the Licensing Program.
+A: Any person, business, or organization interested in using the Air Force and Space Force names or trademarks for any purpose must secure the prior approval through the Licensing Program.